joeycarr/shirley/NOTES.md

 about what we'd expect for a short run time.

 First single threaded run at 1200x800 with 500 samples per pixel ran at 116 minutes.
 That equated to 68,925 samples per second.
 Ran the multi-threaded version in 13 minutes 54 seconds, or 575,540 samples per second.
 That ended up being a little better than an 8x speedup.

+--

+9 January 2021 - Updated "baseline" using Arc references and trait objects rather than the static-dispatch version from the original baseline.
+400x266 at 104 samples per pixel ran in 88 seconds with eight threads.
+This version also implemented motion blur.
+Recording it here as a baseline to compare after implementing the BVH tree.

+10 January 2021 - Re-ran the baseline accidentally because the AABB hit test was dead code in my first test.
+Confirmed it at 85 seconds for eight threads.
+Eliminated the dead code error and obtained a result of 28 seconds.
+For the final scene from Book 1, plus motion blur, the BVH provides a 3x speedup.
+Presumably that could be even better in some circumstances.